 Give It More Time

-Although it might seem like your dough hasn’t done anything, it might just be that you need to give it a little more time.
+Although it might seem like your dough hasn’t done anything, it might just be that you need to give it a little more time at the best temperature.
 Everyone’s kitchen environment is different, so your dough might not rise at the same rate as what the recipe says.
 If the recipe says to leave it to rise for an hour, yours might take 2 or more hours to double in size and be ready.